young home care worker in uniform accompanying an elderly person

 Professional agencies are often the first stop for families.
 They provide trained, screened, and insured caregivers, offering a high level of peace of mind.
 These agencies handle all the administrative work, from background checks to payroll.

-- Visiting Angels: Known for their personalized approach to care and matching caregivers to clients.
+Visiting Angels A personalized approach to matching caregivers with clients.

-- Home Instead: A global network focused on relationship-based care for seniors at home.
+Home Instead A global network focused on relationship-based care at home.

 These agencies are licensed and regulated, ensuring they meet high standards of care.